brianorwhatever/blockchain/Notes/economics/money.md

 > To act as a store of value, a money must be able to be reliably saved, stored, and retrieved… (Wikipedia)

-It would be nice if the dollars you earned could be held for a long time and then used later.
+So your money should be able to hold value over time and then be used later.

 ## Fiat